piggypiggy/fp256/README.md

 * more tests.

 # benchmark
 Some of benchmark results are listed below.
-Run build/bench/bench to get more.
+Build and run build/bench/bench to get more.
 ### AMD Ryzen 5 4600U 2.1GHz, Ubuntu 20.04 LTS, gcc-9.3.0
 arithmetic(256 bit)     |      cycles / op      |      op / s      |
 ------------------------|-----------------------|------------------|